Carrie (1976 film): Development

 Carrie was the first Stephen King novel to be published and the first to be adapted into a feature film.
 During an interview in 2010, King said he was 26 years old at the time and was paid just $2,500 for the film rights, but added that he was fortunate to have this happen to his first book.
-De Palma told Cinefantastique in an interview in 1977:
+Brian De Palma told Cinefantastique in an interview in 1977:

 I read the book.
 It was suggested to me by a writer friend of mine.
 A writer friend of his, Stephen King, had written it.
 I guess this was almost two years ago [circa 1975].
 I liked it a lot and proceeded to call my agent to find out who owned it.
 I found out that nobody had bought it yet.
 A lot of studios were considering it, so I called around to some of the people I knew and said it was a terrific book and I'm very interested in doing it.
 Then nothing happened for, I guess, six months.

 Lawrence D. Cohen was hired as the screenwriter, and produced the first draft, which had closely followed the novel's intentions.
 United Artists accepted the second draft but allocated De Palma a budget of only $1.6 million, a small amount considering the popularity of horror films at the time.
 The budget eventually rose to $1.8 million.
 Certain scripted scenes were omitted from the final version, mainly due to financial limitations.